robiulhussainroni/travel-journal/docs/dev-log.md

 - As I mentioned having 3 columns wasn't working that's why I removed travel details column and wrap it inside a modal

 Note : My goal with this project isn't practice my design skills but not only for this project almost all my projects I try to design them.
 Sometimes I feel it's wasting time as my current goal isn't to become a designer rather work on the logic side but again I feel incomplete If I don't do this.

+May 08, 2026 :

+- Added colors and fonts in the UI and Polished the UI
+- Integrated Leaflet Library and Openstreet map

+Note : From now on, It should be more about logic, architecting